 Also in need of further explication: Reg Noble.

-The pride of Collingwood, Ontario, he played on that first NHL night in 1917 as a dynamic member of Toronto’s original NHL team, known as the Arenas and also the Blueshirts or just plain Blues.
+The pride of Collingwood, Ontario, he played on that first NHL night in 1917 as a dynamic member of Toronto’s original NHL team, the Toronto Hockey Club, a.k.a. the Torontos, Blueshirts, or just plain Blues.
 Looking back at newspaper accounts of Toronto’s opening game versus the Montreal Wanderers, I saw that Noble was down as having scored a Matthewsesque four of his team’s goals in their (Leafslike) 10-9 loss.
 I was quick to make Noble’s claim, which nobody else seemed to be advancing and wasn’t on the NHL books.

 Upon further review, it looks like Noble didn’t score four.
 Or did, only to have credit for one of them rescinded.
 Or could have, maybe, but it was hard for witnesses to see.
 Unless it was the scorer’s fault — did he mess up?
 Whatever happened, Noble’s fourth goal did not pass into history or the NHL archives.
 (See UPDATE below.)

 So let the record show that Noble scored a mere three goals on December 19, 1917.
 While we’re at it, also maybe can we concede that the record is generally more smudged that we’d like?
 Easy to fault bygone chroniclers who weren’t as attentive to detail as we might wish them to have been, to bewail the paucity of corroborating tweets and GIFs.
 That doesn’t change anything, though: the reports from Montreal are as vague as they were before we started carping.

 The accounts we have can’t agree on how many spectators were on hand at the Westmount Arena on the night.
 “A very small number” was as much as The Ottawa Journal could bring itself to divulge.
 “Barely 500,” La Patrie counted, while a wire report that appeared in The Toronto World and elsewhere had the crowd at “about 700.”
 Le Canada?
 “Hardly more than 1200 fans.”